 The program deals with the Department of Defense Military working dog program in the United States Air Force.
 Air Force Dog handlers work with their canines to train and detect explosives or find drugs in a number of different situations.
 There are over 1300 working Dog handler teams worldwide, and the working dogs from the other services; Army, Navy, and Marine Corps have been through the Air Force Dog Handler Team program.
 The 341st Squadron is responsible for training Dog Handler Teams, and it is located at Lackland Air Force Base in San Antonio, Texas.

 Do You Like Working With Dogs?

-Personnel, who are headed for training for handler complete basic training, then are assigned to the dog school for their technical school training.
-They are paired with a dog, and work to become a trained detection team.
+Personnel, who are headed for training for handlers complete basic training, then are assigned to the dog school for their technical school training.
+They are paired with a dog and work to become a trained detection team.